Tag Archives: Quebec

 In June 1907 my father is desperate for work with a meagre 33 dollars left in his bank account.
 He applies to our local Member of Parliament, E.W.
 Tobin, to work as inspector on the crew building the Canadian Transcontinental Railway.

-He receives a polite letter from their offices in Ottawa.
+He receives a polite letter from the TCR offices in Ottawa.
 They say they have their full complement of inspectors.
 They acknowledge that Tobin has been in to see them on his behalf.

 Then in August a great bridge, half built, collapses, the Quebec Bridge.
 It was to be the world’s longest suspension bridge.
 78 men die, mostly Mohawks from Cawgnawaga near Montreal.